PECOS-packages/PECOS/docs/user-guide/dem-from-guppy.md

 PECOS's native DEM text is the Stim DEM format; there is no separate `to_stim()` conversion. `dem.to_string()` emits standard `error(p) D...
 L...` mechanisms and can be parsed directly as a Stim detector error model.
-The export itself has no extra dependency; the parse checks in the example below use the optional interoperability extra (`pip install "quantum-pecos[stim]"`).
+The export itself has no extra dependency.

 `dem.to_string_decomposed()` uses decomposition components attached to the original fault source, writing `^`-separated components when that provenance